neilbenson/foundryvtt-whitehack-3e/README.md

 TO DO:

 - [x] Add Gear tab and items
-- [ ] Update Monster actors with right fields
+- [x] Update Monster actors with right fields
 - [ ] Add Abilities tab (best name for slots?)
-- [ ] Add Encumbrance to character header
+- [ ] Add Encumbrance and Movement to character header
 - [ ] Add/remove weapons, gear and abilities
 - [ ] Add stat mod for str, dex etc
 - [ ] Add rolls for attributes and weapons